A Brief Review of buying Beatles stuff

 ANALYSIS of Beatles Music

 Actually in terms of Analysis then Kenneth Womack (note the name) in Long And Winding Roads provides an analysis of the Beatles artistic worth and is absolutely fascinating.
 Certainly a worthy follow up to McDonald and if combined with Riley actually covers McDonald’s ground with more depth and greater reflection.
 No wonder McDonald is discounted at Amazon!
-The competition has moved on past the Brits, who are now references for the newer works; awesome.
+The competition has moved on past the Brits, who are now references for the newer works; which are awesome.

 BIOGRAPHY; Beatles & Fifth Beatles

 Perhaps the most ill-served is George Martin in All You Need is Ears, although it is a must-read.
 Written early on and quickly it is often factually incorrect but his opinions are fascinating and his experience is obviously really valuable.
 I suggest that his son Giles sits down with him NOW and gets the Authorised Version sorted.
 Give them a million pounds someone!
 Actually more interesting to me, if from a lesser figure than Martin, is Geoff Emerick’s Here There and Everywhere.
-A studio wonderkid (“Golden Ears”) he was there for Revolver and Pepper and he is really interesting on the stuff he was actually involved in, which was much less than George Martin.
+A studio wonderkid (“Golden Ears”) he was there for Revolver and Pepper and he is really interesting on the hands-on stuff he was actually involved in, which was much less than George Martin.
 I would like Martin and Son to work the same trick as Miles and McCartney in Many Years From Now.
 This is a fascinating ramble across the great man’s career, full of great nuggets and Miles was there for much of it too, brilliant.
-Julia Baird’s Imagine This is as highly rated as a book about Lennon’s early life as is the film Nowhere Boy, and this is the one they love in Liverpool.
+Julia Baird’s Imagine This is as highly rated as a book about Lennon’s early life as is the film Nowhere Boy, and this is the book that they love in Liverpool.
 Has the look and feel of the film Backbeat, which brilliantly captured Lennon’s entanglement with a black-haired artist before he found his creative way back to McCartney.
 Like a true heutagogue Lennon was always like a moth before a creative flame…

-I think the Beatles story provides a particularly wonderful post-war European narrative, which Philip Norman covers well in John Lennon, yet I really like AMerican Bob Spitz’s The Beatles Biography even if it patronises Liverpool and this side of the pond.
+I think the Beatles story provides a particularly wonderful post-war European narrative, which Philip Norman covers well in John Lennon, yet I really like American Bob Spitz’s The Beatles Biography even if it patronises Liverpool and this side of the pond somewhat.
 Apart from anything else he put the eyework in and sourced lots of interesting interviews concerning the pre-fame Beatles.
 And he correctly identified their breakthrough moment and writes a great chapter about the Litherland Ballroom Concert; which was the Ed Sullivan moment for teens on Merseyside.
-Larry Kane’s Ticket to Ride about The Beatles in the USA covers their early tours as an insider, let’s you see why the hormones of 64 turned into the protests of 68.
+Larry Kane’s Ticket to Ride about The Beatles in the USA covers their early tours as an insider, and let’s you see why the hormones of 64 turned into the protests of 68.
 But these have been trumped by Tim Riley’s Lennon; The Man The Myth, The Music.
 As a fan and music expert his writing on the Beatles music is even better than Tell Me Why and it is the first book by an American author to really understand the British context from which the Beatles music emerged which I tried to capture in 63/68 A Visceral History.

 Other Books worth buying and to be discussed include; the brand new Cambridge Companion (Womack), The Beatles in London, Cant Buy Me Love, Norwegian Wood (Novel), The Beatles as Musicians, The Restless Generation (Frame), Perfecting Sound Forever, Remake/Remodel, and much more…